-No. Although Marketing Automation platforms offer an automated response function, that is just a tiny component of a comprehensive feature-set.
-Marketing Automation systems replace all the separate systems you have for email, web visitor tracking, lead scoring, nurture campaigns, campaign management, reporting and other core components with one solution that drives revenue, generates higher quality leads, increases marketing efficiency, aligns sales and marketing and quantifies marketing’s performance.
+No. Although marketing automation platforms offer an automated response function, that is just a tiny component of a comprehensive feature-set.
+Marketing automation systems replace all the separate systems you have for email, web visitor tracking, lead scoring, nurture campaigns, campaign management, reporting and more.
+Instead, you get one solution that drives revenue, generates higher quality leads, increases marketing efficiency, aligns sales and marketing and quantifies marketing’s performance.

-Again, Marketing Automation has all the functionality of an email marketing platform, but offers much, much more.
-From email delivery to website analytics, ROI reporting to content management, Marketing Automation encompasses a whole lot more.
-But perhaps it’s the features such as Lead Nurturing, Scoring and Grading that really make Marketing Automation platforms stand out from the crowd.
+Marketing automation offers all the functionality of an email marketing platform, but also much more.
+It encompasses everything from email delivery to website analytics, ROI reporting to content management, and more.
+But the features designed for lead nurturing, scoring, and grading really make marketing automation platforms stand out from the crowd.

-Whereas lead scoring deals with explicit factors such as website activity, lead grading is focused on other, more implicit buying factors.
-Prospects are assigned a grade, usually between A+ and E, which indicate their interest to the business.
-For the example Medical company, the Procurement Director of a pharmaceutical firm might be given an A+, whereas an intern doing research for his thesis might be given an E.
+While lead scoring deals with explicit factors such as website activity, lead grading is focused on other, more implicit buying factors.
+Prospects are assigned a grade, usually between A+ and E, which indicate their interest in the business.
+Within that hypothetical medical company, the Procurement Director of a pharmaceutical firm might be given an A+, whereas an intern doing research for his thesis might be given an E.

-So, by nurturing leads, am I not just doing all the work for the Sales?
+Aren’t I just doing all the work for Sales by nurturing leads?

-Don’t see it as doing somebody else’s work, see it as making a bigger contribution to your business’ success.
-And with Marketing Automation, it doesn’t create any more work for you.
-Automatic Lead nurturing means that you don’t have to worry about sending out content, and you can set up rules so that once prospects reach a certain score, they are automatically passed on to Sales.
-The initial time needed to set these up will more than pay for itself when your CEO starts to realise the impact Marketing is having on his bottom line.
+It’s not doing somebody else’s work, it’s making a bigger contribution to your business’ success.
+And it’s worth noting that marketing automation doesn’t create any more work for you.
+Automated lead nurturing means that you don’t have to worry about sending out content, and once prospects reach a certain score, they can be automatically passed to Sales.
+The initial time needed to set these up will more than pay for itself.

 Wrong.
-The way in which people in business are buying today has changed.
+The way people in business are buying has changed.
 By content, we mean information that prospects will find valuable.
-Your prospects are much more likely to engage with you if you provide them with information of value on topics that interest them as opposed to advertisments pushing your sales message onto them.
-To be successful, your business needs to build a comprehensive library of content, ranging from White Papers, to case studies, to Webinars.
-The more quality content you have, the more reliable a source prospects will consider you to be, and the more likely they will be to come to you when they have an issue that needs resolving.
+Your prospects are much more likely to engage with you if you provide them with valuable information on topics that interest them, as opposed to advertisements pushing your sales message.
+To be successful, your business needs to build a comprehensive library of content, ranging from white papers to webinars.
+The more quality content you have, the more reliable a source prospects will consider you to be, and the more likely they are to come to you when they have an issue that needs resolving.

-If done properly, yes, it should.
-But that shouldn’t put your business off dedicating time to produce some strong content.
-See it as an investment.
+If done properly, yes.
+But that shouldn’t deter your business from dedicating the time.
 By creating content that your leads want to read and share, not only are you increasing the chances of them picking your product or service, but you are also creating one of the most powerful advertising tools available: word of mouth.
-Great content will be passed among friends and colleagues and most likely bring new prospects into your marketing pipeline.
+Great content will be shared among friends and colleagues and bring new prospects into your marketing pipeline.

 Yes.
 But that’s not to say that you can’t target.
-Most Marketing Automation platforms allow for dynamic lists and automation rules, meaning that the content received by prospects very much depends on their past activity.
-This is where Marketing Automation really stands out, as prospects are receiving targeted and relevant content which is more likely to give them the answers they need and proceed them through the marketing pipeline.
-For example, a prospect that downloads a white paper on Renewable Energy can be automatically put on the ‘Green Technologies’ drip marketing list.
+Most marketing automation platforms allow for dynamic lists and automation rules, meaning that the content received by prospects depends on their past activity.
+Prospects will receive targeted and relevant content which will give them the answers they need and move them through the marketing pipeline.
+For example, a prospect that downloads a white paper on Renewable Energy can be automatically put on the “Green Technologies” drip marketing list.
 It really is one-to-one dialogue on a massive scale.

 Where do I get leads to nurture?
 Should I buy lists?

 Absolutely not.
-Not to mention the questionable quality of lists, most reputable Marketing Automation platforms don’t allow the use of them.
-The reason is simple; poor quality lists result in a low deliverability rate which impacts the server they are sent from.
-One of the most successfully proven methods of attracting quality prospects to your mailing list is through an effective Inbound Marketing strategy.
+Leaving the questionable quality of lists, most reputable marketing automation platforms don’t allow their use.
+Poor quality lists result in a low deliverability rate, which impacts the server they are sent from.
+One of the most successful, proven methods of attracting quality prospects to your mailing list is through an effective inbound marketing strategy.

-I installed a platform 2 weeks ago, and I’m not seeing results.
+I installed a platform two weeks ago and I’m not seeing results.
 What should I do?

 Relax!
-Marketing Automation success isn’t an overnight phenomenon.
-It will take some time to start seeing changes.
+Marketing automation success doesn’t happen overnight.
+It will take time to start seeing changes.
 The number of leads you throw over the wall to Sales might even decrease slightly initially.
-But rest assured, you will notice not only the quality of the leads going to Sales increase, but also shorter sales cycles and higher win rates.
-And once your Marketing Automation system is up and running efficiently
+But rest assured, you will notice an increase in the quality of the leads going to Sales, as well as shorter sales cycles and higher win rates.

-Hopefully this post has provided you with most of the answers you are looking for with regards to Marketing Automation.
-If you’d like to find out more about Marketing Automation platforms and how they can help your business, check out our Marketing Automation homepage, or contact us.
+Hopefully this post has provided you with most of the answers you are looking for with regards to marketing automation.
+If you’d like to find out more about these platforms and how they can help your business, check out our product page or contact us.